tsvetelina-aleksandrova/simple-command-executor/README.md

 # Simple command executor
 A simple remote OS command executor in node.js controlled over REST API
 ## Description
 Create a simple remote OS command executor in JS(nodejs) controlled over simple REST api.
-Please use plain node http.Server or as most Express.
+Please use plain node http.
+Server or as most Express.
 Persistency is not required.

 When started, it should listen on some port and url like /tasks and should accept the following REST commands: